wbaer/wbaer.net/content/posts/lunrjs-and-hugo.md

 ---
-title: 'Getting started with Lunrjs and Hugo'
+title: 'Getting started with Lunr.js and Hugo'
 date: Thu, 14 Jan 2021 23:08:03 +0000
 draft: false
 tags: ['Lunrjs', 'Hugo', 'Go']
 ---

 A few weeks ago I posted on using Algolia Search with Hugo.
-As mentioned in that post, I currently use Lunrjs to serve the purposes of search on this site and am finally getting around to posting how to pull together the two.
+As mentioned in that post, I currently use Lunr to serve the purposes of search on this site and am finally getting around to posting how to pull together the two.

-Lunr, unlike other search services, hasd no external dependencies and works either within the browser or on the server with node.js - at its core it's a small, full-text search library for use in the browser.
+Lunr, unlike other search services, has no external dependencies and works either within the browser or on the server with node.js - at its core it's a small, full-text search library for use in the browser.
 Lunr describes itself as "A bit like Solr, but much smaller and not as bright."

 The beauty of Lunr, particularly with static site generators such as Hugo is that with all their data already sitting in the client, it makes sense to be able to search that data on the client too.
 Lunr therefore mitigates the need to add additional, compacted services on the services.
-As a result, you have  a  a local search index will that's quicker and there is no network overhead, and best of all remains available and usable even without a network connection.
+As a result, you have a local search index that's quicker,there is no network overhead, and best of all remains available and usable even without a network connection.

-While, depending on the scope of indexed, there's a bit of overhead loading an index, the performance of loading the SERP is undeniable.
+While, depending on the scope of the content indexed, there's a bit of overhead loading an index, but the performance of loading the SERP from a preloaded index is undeniable.

 Now to getting started...